CarboNet: A Finite-Time Combustion-Tolerant Compartmental Network for Tropospheric Carbon Control

 \section{Network, Key Variables, and Linear-Quadratic Regulators}

-This section is divided into three parts: the design of the compartmental network is covered in the first part, then the key sustainability variables to be controlled are introduced, and finally, the LQR design procedure is detailed.
+This section is divided into three parts.
+In the first part, the design of the compartmental network is covered, then the key sustainability variables to be controlled are introduced, and finally, the LQR design procedure is detailed.